JonasNorlinder/jonasnorlinder.github.io/_posts/2022-04-25-Broken-world.md

 ---
 layout: post
-title: Typescript is not as Sound as You Think
+title: TypeScript is not as Sound as You Think
 ---

 The point of this blog post is to highlight that programming language design is not a solved problem and there are unexpected issues in highly popular languages that remains unsolved of which you should be aware of.